maromcik/audiohub/README.md

 ## Deployment
 We chose the CERIT-SC's Kubernetes cluster to deploy this application.
 YAML manifests used to do so are located in the `kubernetes` folder.

 The Kubernetes' NGINX ingress controller automatically creates a trusted certificate and sets up the NGINX reverse proxy.
+For this reason we have not set up HTTPS in the app.

 There are other options too, but you should secure the website with a reverse proxy yourself:
 - for bare metal deployment you could run `cargo build` and then create a *systemd* unit to manage it.